david942j/heapinfo/README.md

 As pwn lovers, while playing CTF with heap exploitation, we always need a debugger (e.g. gdb) for tracking memory layout.
 But we don't really need gdb if we want to see whether the heap layout same as our imagine or not.
 Hope this small tool helps us exploit easier ;).

 ### Why
-**HeapInfo** is very helpful when binary has somehow anti-debugger limitations, e.g being ptraced.
+**HeapInfo** is very helpful when binary has somehow anti-debugger limitations, e.g. being ptraced.
 **HeapInfo** still works because it doesn't use ptrace.

-Implement with ruby because I love ruby :P. But might also implement with Python (if no others did) in the future.
+Implement with Ruby because I love Ruby :P. But might implement with Python (if no others did) in the future.

 If you prefer [pwntools](https://github.com/Gallopsled/pwntools) for exploiting, you can still use **HeapInfo** in irb/pry as a small debugger.